Contact Information

 Hispanic farmworkers have traditionally been referred to as “migrant” workers; however, USDA’s Agricultural Workers Survey suggests that migrant workers who follow the crop are actually a rather small portion of the labor force.
 Well over three-quarters of farmworkers are “Nonmigrant: settled” and only about five percent of workers “follow the crop.”
 An interesting group of workers is the “shuttlers” who live within 75 miles of the farm where they work.
 Many of these workers may cross an international border to get to work.
 During the winter vegetable season, hundreds of busloads of workers cross from Mexico into the US and back on a daily basis.

-Graph of Migration Patterns of Hired Crop Farmworkers from fiscal year 1991 to 2016
+Graph of Migration Patterns of Hired Crop Farmworkers from Fiscal year 1991 to 2016

 The legal immigration status of hired farmworkers is a topic of much discussion.
 The Ag Workers Survey suggests that, among crop workers, those with unauthorized status may approach fifty percent with the highest share in California.